liaochunyang/PIC16/PIC16B/readme.md

 # PIC16B

-This folder contains my lecture notes and dataset for PIC16B at UCLA.
+This folder contains my lecture notes, datasets, visualization results, and some images for PIC16B taught at UCLA.